Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 But we can do even better.
 One of the principals of Rust is to make invalid states unrepresentable.
 Here we have only 6 instructions, but it is being represented by a `u8`, that contains 256 valid states.
-So, it is make more sense to represent this instructions by an enum:
+So, it makes more sense to represent this instructions by an enum:

 ```rust